 To understand the relation between the mass term and topological characteristics of a system, let us consider a generic $2 \times 2$ Dirac Hamiltonian $\bm{\sigma}\cdot \bm{n}(\bm{R})$ defined on Bloch sphere, where $\bm{\sigma}$ is the vector of Pauli matrices and $\bm{n}(\bm{R})$ is the unit vector parameterised by $\bm{R}$.
-In this case the vector Berry curvature is simply given by $\bm{n}$ \cite{Xiao2010}.
+In this case, the vector Berry curvature is simply given by $\bm{n}$ \cite{Xiao2010}.
 In two dimensions, two of the Pauli matrices are coupled with momentum corresponding to the direction of motion while the third is coupled to the mass term.
-The Chern number in this case follows the same signature of the out of plane component of $\bm{n}$, which is nothing but the mass term.
-Similar correlation has been observed in two-dimensional paramagnetic systems and three dimensional complex heterostructures as well \cite{Ghosh2019}.
-In a condensed matter system the mass term is associated with a order parameter and therefore can be exploited to identify different phases \cite{Ghosh2016}.
-A simple way to manipulate the magnitude and signature of the mass-gap thus has an enormous potential in fabricating topologically non trivial systems and exploring their applications.
+The Chern number in this case follows the same signature of the out-of-plane component of $\bm{n}$, which is nothing but the mass term.
+A similar correlation has been observed in two-dimensional paramagnetic systems and three-dimensional complex heterostructures as well \cite{Ghosh2019}.
+In a condensed matter system, the mass term is associated with an order parameter and therefore can be exploited to identify different phases \cite{Ghosh2016}.
+In a real system, however, manipulating the mass term is quite nontrivial.
+The mass term does not commute with the rest of the Hamiltonian and thus results in intriguing new topological features \cite{Kane2005,*Kane2005a}.
+Physically, such non-commuting nature originates from a complex mixture of different degrees of freedom which makes their control quite challenging.
+A simple way to manipulate the magnitude and signature of the mass gap thus has an enormous potential in fabricating topologically non-trivial systems and exploring their applications.

-In this work, taking a generic two band system as a prototype, we present a systematic analysis of the topological properties in a multi-band system and demonstrate a simplified way to generate and manipulate non-trivial topological features with the help of scalar potential.
+In this work, taking a generic two-band system as a prototype, we present a systematic analysis of the topological properties in a multi-band system and demonstrate a simplified way to generate and manipulate non-trivial topological features with the help of scalar potential.
 In practice, such scalar potential can be introduced by the means of nano-patterning \cite{Barad2021} or surface super lattice \cite{Esaki1970}.
 By using the two-band Dirac Hamiltonian, we demonstrate how one can manipulate the mixture of different quantum states which in turn controls the topological features.
-The formalism is applicable to a large class of condensed matter systems, which facilitates a wide range of applications of this generic protocol.
+Since the scalar potential is represented by an identity matrix which commutes with any other matrix, our formalism is equally applicable to systems where the non-trivial topology arises from spin or orbital degrees of freedom.
+The formalism is, thus, applicable to a large class of condensed matter systems, which facilitates a wide range of applications of this generic protocol.